jorishr/notes-on-javascript/async_programming/promises/promises.md

 Or, once one of them gets rejected you have a fast fail or rejection instead of rejecting one by one.

-If all promises are fullfilled their values will be returned in an array with those values in the SAME ORDER, eventhough the process of resolving those promises is not sequential.
+If all promises are fulfilled their values will be returned in an array with those values in the SAME ORDER, even though the process of resolving those promises is not sequential.
 ```js
 let promise = Promise.all([/*arr of promises>*/]);